pycom/pycom-documentation/pybytes/dashboard.md

 ## Done!

 Now you've learned how to set up your device's dashboard to display data.
-Also, you can add more widgets to other pins of your device.
+Also, you can add more widgets to your device's other pins.